 Counselling Interview: A counselling interview is required for all couples.
 Some couples may need to undergo an interview before approval of wedding ceremony depending on the stipulations and circumstances discussed above regarding eligibility.

-Venue as per IATF Guidelines:
+Venue as per IATF Guidelines or Local Government Policy:

 Open Table MCC, our Pastor or any of our officers or any of our official representatives shall not be responsible or liable for any violations committed by the couple, the venue or the couple’s representatives.